Weighted finite difference methods for a nonlinear Klein-Gordon equation with high oscillations in space and time: Introduction

-We add a remark on easy generalizations of the numerical methods and their analysis as studied here: \\ -- First, the extension of the numerical methods and their error bounds to higher space dimensions in the Klein--Gordon equation is straightforward. \\ -- While we consider the nonlinear Klein--Gordon equation with complex initial data \eqref{eq:init}, the numerical methods and theoretical results of this paper extend with minor modifications to the real case where the complex initial data in \eqref{eq:init} are replaced by their real parts. \\ -- Like in \cite{shi2025weighted}, the numerical methods and their theory can be extended to initial data that are sums of modulated exponentials with different wave numbers $\kappa_1,\dots,\kappa_m$.
-Such an extension is easily obtained when an $\mathcal{O}(h^2+\tau^2+\eps)$ error bound is desired, but second order in $\eps$ would require a more substantial analytical and computational effort.
+We add a remark on direct generalizations of the numerical methods and their analysis as studied here: \\ -- While we consider the nonlinear Klein--Gordon equation with complex initial data \eqref{eq:init}, the numerical methods and theoretical results of this paper extend with minor modifications to the real case where the complex initial data in \eqref{eq:init} are replaced by their real parts. \\ -- Like in \cite{shi2025weighted}, the numerical methods and their theory can be extended to initial data that are sums of modulated exponentials with different wave numbers $\kappa_1,\dots,\kappa_m$.
+Such an extension is easily obtained when an $\mathcal{O}(h^2+\tau^2+\eps)$ error bound is desired. \bcl On the other hand, achieving second order in $\eps$ would require a more substantial analytical and computational effort, already in the case of a single wave number. \\ \bcl -- The extension of the weighted finite difference {\it algorithm} to higher space dimensions in the Klein--Gordon equation is straightforward.
+Extending the error analysis to higher dimensions may be feasible along similar lines to the one-dimensional case, not least in view of the dimension-independent Wiener algebra framework.
+Such an extension is expected but will not be treated here. \ecl